Families

 Scenario 1: Continued family decline

-If we turn to figure 13 (above), we see that the rise in the share of children who don’t grow up with both original parents has occurred mainly among those with less than a four-year college degree.
-Among the college-educated, this trend all but stopped after the 1970s.
+If we turn to figure 13 (above), we see that the rise in the share of children who don’t grow up with both original parents has occurred mainly among Americans with less education.
+Among those with a four-year college degree, this trend all but stopped after the 1970s.
 A variant of the decline scenario is continuation of this pattern — family decline among the less-educated coupled with stasis among those who have more education.

-Then again, it’s possible that we’ve reached the end of the long decline of families.
+Then again, it’s possible that we’ve reached the end of the long decline of American families.
 The divorce rate peaked in 1980 and has fallen since, and the share of children born out of wedlock has been flat since 2007 (figures 4 and 5).
-As a result, the share of children who grow up without both biological parents and the share living with one parent have been flat over the past decade (figure 3).
+As a result, the share of children who grow up without both biological parents and the share not living with two parents have stopped rising and evenly declined a little in recent years (figure 3).

 Scenario 2: Family revitalization